Buckingham: Bourton

 Bourton was a hamlet in the parish of Buckingham.
 The hamlet name is Old English in origin, and means 'fortified enclosure'.
 It is now an integral part of the town of Buckingham, with a road and old mill named Bourton still visible to visitors.

-Bourton was once the location of a great house that belonged to the Minshull family.
-In the English Civil War the house was plundered by Parliamentarian forces.
+It was once the location of a great house that belonged to the Minshull family.
+In the English Civil War, the house was plundered by Parliamentarian forces.
 The house has long since disappeared.

 Population

-At the 2011 Census, the population of the Buckingham built-up area, which includes Maids Moreton but excludes Lace Hill, was 12,890.
-The population of the Buckingham civil parish (which excludes Maids Moreton but includes Lace Hill) was 12,043.
-The town has continued to grow since 2011 and thus the figures at the prospective 2021 Census are expected to be significantly greater.
-As of October 2019, the Town Council estimates the population of its civil parish at 15,700.
+At the 2021 census, the population of the Buckingham civil paish, which excludes the contiguous parish of Maids Moreton, (Note: At the 2021 census, the population of Maids Moreton CP was 857.) was 14,294.
+At the 2011 census, the population of the parish was 12,043.